 National Achievement Scholar semifinalists are among 1,600 high school seniors named semifinalists in the 50th annual National Achievement Scholarship Program, a privately financed academic competition for African American high school students.

-The National Achievement Scholar semifinalists include: Cyrus Daruwalla and Israel Durland, Brandeis HS; Kristopher Gray and Steven Mortimer, Communications Arts HS; and Taylore Woodhouse, Health Careers HS.
+The National Achievement Scholar semifinalists include: Israel Durland, Brandeis HS; Kristopher Gray and Steven Mortimer, Communications Arts HS; and Taylore Woodhouse, Health Careers HS.